-- DNA polyomavirus, first isolated in 1971 in a renal transplant patient with initials B.K.
+- DNA polyomavirus, first isolated in 1971 from the urine of a renal transplant patient with ureteral stenosis whose initials were B.K.

 - Other members of the polyomavirus family:

 - JC virus, ~75% information shared genomically, KI polyomavirus, WU polyomavirus and trichodysplasia spinulosa-associated polyomavirus and Merkel cell polyomavirus.